mjchi7/cp/Welcome file.md

 The problem with custom icon for OAuth2 is that `Flask` framework relies on **Font Awesome** type of icon when adding view (through the function `add_view()`).
 It is difficult to hijack this process as superset is build on top of the flask framework and that function is buried too deep to be able to easily overwrite.

 ## Redirecting logout superset to logout screen on Origin (AquilaOne)
-All the processes and methods invoked in login page, authentication page, and log out page are handled by `class AuthView(BaseView)` which is in [flask_appbuilder/security/view.py](https://github.com/dpgaspar/Flask-AppBuilder/blob/master/flask_appbuilder/security/views.py)
+All the processes and methods invoked in login page, authentication page, and log out page are handled by `class AuthView(BaseView)` which is defined in [flask_appbuilder/security/view.py](https://github.com/dpgaspar/Flask-AppBuilder/blob/master/flask_appbuilder/security/views.py)
 In the class, they defined **login** and **logout** process.
 What we want here is to overwrite the **logout** process so that they redirect user to AquilaOne logout page (http://poseidon:8896/sec/logout) instead of the superset index page.
 To do so, we can make use of the fact that superset consume **Blueprints** during initialization, and **blueprints** can be specified and passed to the initializer in the [config file](https://github.com/apache/incubator-superset/blob/master/superset/config.py#LC404).

 The blueprint can be created by following this particular [tutorial](http://flask.pocoo.org/docs/1.0/tutorial/views/#logout).
 The goal here is to define our own custom **logout** function and then route the path ('/logout/') to our custom **logout** view.
 This can be specified by using the decorator.